theyousry/mws-restaurant-stage-3/README.md

 ## Project Overview: Stage 3

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage Three**, you will take the connected application you yu built in Stage One and Stage Two and add additional functionality.
+In **Stage Three**, you will take the connected application you built in Stage One and Stage Two and add additional functionality.
 You will add a form to allow users to create their own reviews.
 If the app is offline, your form will defer updating to the remote database until a connection is established.
 Finally, you’ll work to optimize your site to meet even stricter performance benchmarks than the previous project, and test again using **Lighthouse**.

 ## Specification